 ANNUALLY, 15000 TONS OF WASTE PET BOTTLES ARE PRODUCED IN NEPAL OUT OF WHICH ONLY 12000 TONS OF WASTE PET BOTTLES ARE RECOLLECTED AND 10000 TONS OF THEM ARE EXPORTED ILLEGALLY.

-With the issue of plastic pollution taking center stage as a highly sensitive challenge for the environment, even the smallest efforts to refrain plastic from entering the landfill can be huge help for the environment and the community.
-Amid the challenges, the environmental impact of PET (Polyethylene Terephthalate) bottles are favorable in comparison to glass and aluminium.
-Its phenomenal capacity-to-weight makes it the best quality recyclable plastics with low carbon footprint.
+Plastic pollution is one of the leading sources of environmental pollution, which causes a great challenge in maintaining a more sustainable environment.
+Amidst the challenges, even the smallest efforts to refrain plastic from entering the landfill can be a huge help for the environment and the community.
+Although there are a lot of challenges in plastic issues the environmental impact of PET (Polyethylene Terephthalate) bottles and its phenomenal capacity-to-weight makes it the best quality recyclable plastics with a low carbon footprint.

-Hence, we came up with idea of Recycler Saathi to formalize the waste management sector, provide better livelihood opportunities for sanitation workers as well as reduce environmental impacts.
+Hence, we came up with the idea of Recycler Saathi to formalize the waste management sector and provide better livelihood opportunities for sanitation workers as well as reduce environmental impacts.

 Producing 1 Ton of clean recycled PET in place of virgin PET reduces 1.5 tons of carbon emission and saves 48 million BTUs of energy.
-From its inception in 2019 until now we have recollected 1619 of PET bottles and sent for recycling.
-This implies that the process has helped reduce carbon emissions by 2428 tons.
+From its inception in 2019 until now we have recollected 2781 tons of PET bottles and sent them for recycling.
+This implies that the process has helped reduce carbon emissions by 4171 tons.
 This is how Recycler Saathi has become an ally of the environment and helped reduce the carbon footprint of the waste PET Bottles.

 Waste PET bottles recollected by small and big kabaadis in our network are sent to our recycling unit in Chitwan.
 Here the waste PET bottles are baled and then sent to Essel Industries for recycling.